Bonez MC: 2012–2014: Krampfhaft kriminell and early collaborations

 In 2012, Bonez MC released his debut solo album, Krampfhaft kriminell, via his independent label Toprott Muzik.
 The album showcased his distinct voice, street-focused themes, and introduced him to a wider audience.

 The following year, he collaborated with rapper Kontra K on a joint EP, and in 2014, he released the collaborative album High und Hungrig with 187 member Gzuz.
 The album’s underground success further solidified their reputation.

 2015–2017: Breakthrough with High & Hungrig 2 and Palmen aus Plastik

 In 2015, Bonez MC and Gzuz released High & Hungrig 2, which debuted at number 9 on the German Albums Chart.
 It marked the first major commercial breakthrough for 187 Strassenbande.

 In 2016, Bonez MC collaborated with Austrian rapper and producer RAF Camora to release Palmen aus Plastik.
 The album was a massive commercial success in German-speaking Europe, topping charts and achieving platinum status.
 The singles "Palmen aus Plastik", "Ohne mein Team", and "Mörder" became anthems of the genre.

 2018–2020: Continued success and Hollywood

 Bonez MC continued his collaboration with RAF Camora on Palmen aus Plastik 2 in 2018, which also achieved critical and commercial acclaim.
 In 2020, he released his solo album Hollywood, which peaked at number one in Germany.
-The album reflected a more polished production style while retaining his signature themes.

 He later released an extended version, Hollywood Uncut, featuring additional tracks and guest appearances.